“Why has Trondheim become a top destination for foodies?”

 Many famous people have spent the night in the hotel, including Norwegian Arctic explorer Fridtjof Nansen.
 In 1896, after his expeditions into the northern Arctic, he chose to debrief the geological societies of the world at Britannia Hotel:

-The Michelin Restaurant Speilsalen is run by World Champion Chef and Bocuse d´Or silver medallist Christopher Davidsen.
-If you visit on a Saturday, you can indulge in a champagne lunch with a special 4-course menu.
+The Michelin restaurant Speilsalen was previously run by World Champion Chef and Bocuse d'Or silver medallist Christopher Davidsen.
+Now Håkon Solbakk is the new executive head chef at Speilsalen.
+If you visit on a Saturday, you can indulge in a champagne lunch with a special four-course menu.

 Since she is a chef, our tour with Live naturally includes a visit to the kitchen.